LuZhang907/Projects/README.md

  👋 Greetings, my name is Lu 😁.
-I am currently a PhD candidate in applied statistics ⚡️.
+I am currently a PhD student in applied statistics ⚡️.

-📊 This repository was created to demonstrate some technical skills commonly used by Data Scientists.
-I created three projects to demonstrate my experience as a project manager at a consulting lab and as a data scientist intern at Rocket Mortgage.
+📊 This repository was created to demonstrate some typical technical skills used by Data Scientists.

 ##  🚔 [Standford Open Project: Analysis for Traffic Stops](https://medium.com/@lzhang0907/standford-open-policing-project-analysis-of-traffic-stops-2987b811079f).

-Exploratory analyses such as (percentage)cross tables and visualizations were used to answer all term-related queries.
-Three **R** package were used: **data.table**(parelle reading data, personal prefreference even this data set is modest in here), using **tidyverse** to do data selection, filter, and calulation statistical properties by group, and **ggplot2** to visualize all the results.
+This project employs R and statistical methods to address the following issues:

+* The tearm is concerned with the following issues:
+* Do men or women speed more often?
+* Does gender affect who gets searched during a stop?
+* During a search, how often is the driver frisked?
+* Which year had the least number of stops?
+* How does drug activity change by time of day?
+* Do most stops occur at night?

 ## 💫 [NYC Restaurant Data Analysis: How to get the 5-star?](https://medium.com/@lzhang0907/proportional-odds-model-in-r-53698533cab0).

-The majority of my consulting clients (Fall 2023 semaster) have either an ordered response variable or a named likert scale response.
-As a result, I consider the NYC restaurant data, which has ordered responses to replicate similar work I've done for my clients, as documentation to formulate the procedure for managing this data type.
-Still utilizing **R**, various packages were utilized, with the exception of those for data cleansing and visualization.
-The unique packages were **ordinal**, which was used to perform the proportional odds modeling (POM), and **effects**, which visualized the parallel assumption for POM.
+The goal of this project is to handle problems involving response variables with likert order scales (also known as ordered response variables).

-## All lending club loan data analysis: paid off or charge off?
+## 💰 All lending club loan data analysis: paid off or charge off?

-This is a large data project with millions of data records.
-I will begin with data cleansing, feature selection, and then modeling.
-Fundamental machine learning methods will be used to investigate whether the loan will be fully paid or charged off, thereby reducing the company's chance of losing money due to default.
+This project is about risk management by successfully predicting if a customer's loan will be fully paid or charged off depending on selected features.
+This is a massive data project including millions of data records.
+On such data, data cleansing, feature selection, and Machine Learning Modling were used to investigate.

-Chapter 1 - Background introduction and data cleansing, raw data visualization, and feature section
+* Chapter 1 - Background introduction and data cleansing, raw data visualization, and select features.
+* Chapter 2 - Data Preprocessing and Modeling (Logistic Regression)
+* Chapter 3 - Random Undersampling Algorithm to Handle Imbalance Dataset
+* Chapter 4 - Random Forest

+... keep undating...